Aditya9329/Hive/README.md

 # Jar

-# How to add file in other format like parquet.
+# How to add file in other format like parquet ,ORC(Optimize Row Columnar),etc.